I am a Mdewakanton Dakota rights activist with several

 and availability of alcohol near their

-homelands, and this is an example of how our Church continues to commit genocide against the indigenous
+homelands, and this is an example of how the Roman Catholic Church continues to commit genocide against the Indigenous

 And this is why I hope to get an activist group together to protest the use of wine on Sacred Heart